kyma-project/kyma/common/README.md

 This package aims to address this problem by providing a set of libraries that the developers should use rather than  introduce new solutions to an already solved problem.

-## How to add code to this package
+## How to Add Code to This Package

 To add a new library to this package, it must meet these criteria: